vstadnytskyi/intel-realsense-devices/docs/source/driver.rst

    print(driver.find_devices())

-In order to test if your device is connected and color umage and depth piplines are configured run:
+In order to test if your device is connected and color image and depth piplines are configured run:

 .. code-block:: python